eager-hun/frontend-setup/README.md

 **Note:**

+**This project is deprecated, no further development should be expected.**

 This project has been made a submodule of the "[anypage][anypage]" project, and it is now expected that this project is accessed via "anypage" as a wrapper around it.